 Today I want to talk about procrastination.
 It’s one of the major issues my readers tackle when using the Magnetic Memory Method to memorize foreign language vocabulary.

-It’s understandable.
-Many times when we start a new activity, we experience a dropping-off of energy and resolve and then we begin to sabotage ourselves by finding excuses that take us away from moving forward.
+After all, many times when we start a new activity, we experience a dropping-off of energy and resolve.
+Then we sabotage ourselves by finding excuses that take us away from moving forward.

 Yet we all know that the memorization of foreign language vocabulary and terminology is one of the key activities that leads to our goals of fluency.